Web3 JD Review for Teams Attracting Weak-Fit Blockchain Applicants

 AOB’s paid JD Risk Scan helps identify:

-• weak skill filtering
+weak must-have filtering

-• token compensation friction
+token compensation doubt

-Request a paid JD Risk Scan
+Request a paid JD Risk Scan before reposting, promoting, or distributing the role again